pce-devel/huc/examples/asm/elmer/ted2-bios-usbcd/readme.txt

 *****************************************************************************
-Turbo Everdrive V2 ROMCD Overlay Tester
+Turbo Everdrive V2 USBCD Overlay Tester
 *****************************************************************************

 Note: To build this HuCard ROM, you must find your own source for a HuCard